maszhongming/Multi-LoRA-Composition/README.md

 Modify `eval.sh` for comparative evaluation under different conditions.
 Note the position bias of GPT-4V as mentioned in our paper, making it essential to input images in both orders and average the scores for a fair final assessment.

+## Human Evaluation
+We also conduct human evaluations on a subset of generated images to assess composition and image quality from a human perspective.
+These evaluations offer additional insights into the performance of our Multi-LoRA Composition methods and metrics.
+For detailed information on the evaluation process and results, please visit the [human_eval](./human_eval) folder.